-There are so many different ways to look at the connection between drugs and alcohol the crimes in which they are involved.
+There are so many different ways to look at the connection between drugs and alcohol and the crimes in which they are involved.
 It is possible to consider that had there been no drugs or alcohol there would have been no crime.
 Had the perpetrators not been intoxicated (to whatever level) they would not have committed the crime.

 On the other hand, like an ageing rock star about to go on stage, the perpetrators knew all along they planned to commit the crime and drugs or alcohol gave them the chutzpah to do it – Dutch courage effectively.